kangxiongbin/HyLight/README.md

 python ../scripts/HyLight.py -l long_reads.fastq -s short_reads.fq --nsplit 100 -t 30  -o out_folder

 ```
-The input file must be interleaved FASTQ and format like below:
+The input file must be in interleaved FASTQ format.
+Since the final clustering step retrieves and groups reads based on their names, read names should not contain spaces.
+The read file should be formatted like this:
 ```
 @S0R0/1
 TATAAGTAAGGCGTTGCGAGCGGGTCGTAAAATATTTTTGATCCGT